Teaching English in Thailand: Living in Thailand

 Subway

-The Mass Rapid Transit Authority of Thailand (MRTA), also referred to as Bangkok Metro, has an approximate 180,000 daily ridership and costs between 16-40 Baht.
-The trains run from 6am through to midnight.
+The Metropolitan Rapid Transit in Bangkok (MRT), also referred to as Bangkok Metro, has an approximate daily ridership of 470,000 and costs between 17-70 Baht.
+The trains run from 6am through to midnight and trains arrive every 5-7 minutes, making this an effective way to travel.

 Skytrain

 The Skytrain has reduced commute time in Bangkok significantly for many.
-It reaches most places in Bangkok and while more expensive than taxi, is a welcome alternative to sitting in heavy traffic.
-While fares range in price, an average trip costs 15-20 Baht.
+It reaches most places in Bangkok and, while more expensive than a taxi, is a welcome alternative to sitting in heavy traffic.
+There are two lines: Silom runs West to South and Sukhumvit runs North to East, converging at Siam station.
+Fares range from 16-59 Baht.

 Bus

-As buses are among the most affordable modes of transportation and as such can become quite crammed during rush hour, it is important to guard any valuables on your person as crowded buses provide an opportunity for pick-pocketers to go undetected.
+Buses are among the most affordable modes of transportation and as such can become quite crammed during rush hour; it is important to guard any valuables on your person as crowded buses provide an opportunity for pick-pocketers to go undetected.

 Other Modes of Transportation